jeetbhow/Game-Of-Life/README.md

 some pretty interesting patterns.

 This is a project that I worked on for CPSC 210: Software Construction at the University of British Columbia.
-The course included the design of a project which contributes to a quarter of your grade.
-The inspiration for this project came after watching a talk called *The Art of Code* which can be seen here.
+I learned of the Game of Life after watching a talk called *The Art of Code* which can be seen here.

 https://www.youtube.com/watch?v=6avJHaC3C2U&t=79s